coveooss/terragrunt/README.md

-  os               = [list of os]                   # optional, default run on all os, os name are those supported by go, i.e. linux, darwin, windows arguments        = [list of arguments]            # optional expand_args      = false                          # optional, expand pattern like *, ? [] on arguments ignore_error     = false                          # optional, continue execution on error before_imports   = false                          # optional, run command before terraform imports its files after_init_state = false                          # optional, run command after the state has been initialized order            = 0                              # optional, default run hooks in declaration order (hooks defined in uppermost parent first, negative number are supported)
+  os               = [list of os]                   # optional, default run on all os, os name are those supported by go, i.e. linux, darwin, windows arguments        = [list of arguments]            # optional expand_args      = false                          # optional, expand pattern like *, ? [] on arguments run_on_errors    = false                          # optional, if true, this hook will run even if previous steps failed ignore_error     = false                          # optional, succeed even if the hook exits with an error before_imports   = false                          # optional, run command before terraform imports its files after_init_state = false                          # optional, run command after the state has been initialized order            = 0                              # optional, default run hooks in declaration order (hooks defined in uppermost parent first, negative number are supported)